Deep learning of deformation-dependent conductance in thin films: nanobubbles in graphene: Training and Results

 \subsection{Details of network training}

-Training neural networks is a delicate task.
-The objective is always to reach a satisfactory average error, but this is not the only consideration; to ensure the model is not biased towards the training data, the model's error on the validation data must converge to a satisfactory value and not increase thereafter.
-This condition is important because an increase in validation error almost always indicates overfitting of the model to training data, resulting in a model that is biased towards the training data.
-Additionally, it is preferable for the validation error to converge to a stable value.
-Afterall, this is an indication that the model's solution is indeed optimal, but more importantly it shows that results are reproducible with other training data and therefore reliable.

-Plotting the ``learning curve" of the networks, Fig.\ref{fig:met}, we see the error of the model on both the training data and validation data evaluated over every epoch, or cycle, through the data.
-The desired conditions for these models are met.
-Tall, narrow spikes in the error do not indicate instability of the model, but are an expected artifact when training models with small batch sizes.
-Batch size refers to the number of training samples that the model will evaluate before updating the gradient of the error function.

-There is an expected trade off with model stability and model generalization error when modifying batch size: large batches result in a smooth, stable curve and validation error that will tend to converge higher, while small batch sizes give better generalization with smaller validation errors, but are more volatile.
-To determine the ideal batch size, we evaluate model performance across different batch sizes, Fig.\ref{fig:bat}, and the batch size we choose, 16, has the lowest error.
+Plotting the ``learning curve" of the networks, Fig. \ref{fig:met}, we see the error of the model on both the training data and validation data evaluated over every epoch, or cycle, through the data.
+For all of these plots, the validation error appears to converge to a fixed value, a broad indicator of successful training .
+Tall, narrow spikes in the error may be observed, but this does not appear to cause any problems, as the error quickly returns to the convergent value.
+There is an expected trade off with model stability and model generalization error when modifying batch size: large batches result in a smooth, stable curve and validation error that will tend to converge higher, while small batch sizes give better generalization with smaller validation errors, but are more volatile \cite{masters_revisiting_2018,radiuk_impact_2017}.
+Training neural networks is a complex task, and as such this topic is much broader than what we discuss here.